-The stock has been beaten down mercilessly.
-On the surface, that looks terrible, but the business case - to Keith's point - remains rock solid:
+The stock was beaten down mercilessly in the crash.
+On the surface, that looked terrible, but the business case remains rock solid:

 - Fundamentally strong defense contractor with a \$115 billion market cap.

-- Yield at 2.2%.
+- Yield at 2 2%

 - Payout ratio is a low 41%, meaning there's plenty of extra capacity.

 - Five-year dividend growth rate is 10.3%.

 - 18 years of dividend increase.